jash0803/Long-Short-Trading-Masters/README.md

 - **Asset Feature Enrichment:**
   Merge asset metadata with profitability (from limit prices) and perform one-hot encoding on categorical fields (e.g., assetCategory and assetSubCategory).

-- **Questionnaire Data Processing:**
+- **Data Processing:**
-  Map questionnaire answers (using defined answer-to-score mappings) into numerical features that describe the customer’s risk tolerance and investment preferences.
+  Map  answers (using defined answer-to-score mappings) into numerical features that describe the customer’s risk tolerance and investment preferences.

 ---